MMMikeM/DND-Campaign/project/rules/2-character.md

 ### 2.6 Mastering Effects: Selecting Spells

 Your Class grants you access to **Spells** – the fundamental templates for your magical effects.
-At 1st level, you **know four Spells** that you can use freely without daily preparation.
+Each class grants you four **Base Spells** that you can use freely.

-Refer to your chosen Class description in **Section 3.3** to determine your starting spells:
+Refer to your chosen Class description in **Section 3.3** to determine and select your starting spells:

-1. **Core Attack Spell:** Your class grants you knowledge of `Strike`, `Bolt`, or lets you choose one.
+1. **Core Attack Spell:** Your class grants you knowledge of `Strike`, `Bolt`, or lets you choose between them.
-2. **Unique Thematic Spell:** Your class grants you knowledge of a specific mandatory Spell central to its theme (your Unique Spell from 2.4).
+2. **Unique Spell:** Your class grants you knowledge of a specific spell that is unique to your class.
 3. **Choice Spells (Choose 2):** Your class provides a list of **Available Spells**.
 Choose **two** additional Spells from that list.

 Record your four starting Spells and familiarize yourself with their **Basic Effects** (0 SP cost) listed in Section 5.4.
 These 0 SP effects are always available to you, forming your baseline magical abilities.